awsdocs/amazon-chime-sdk-developer-guide/doc_source/websockets.md

 ## Establish the connection<a name="connect-api"></a>

- After you retrieve an endpoint, you use the connect API to establish a WebSocket connection to the Amazon Chime back\-end server and receive messages for an `AppInstanceUser`\.
+ After you retrieve an endpoint, you use the connect API to establish a WebSocket connection to the Amazon Chime SDK back\-end server and receive messages for an `AppInstanceUser`\.
 You must use AWS Signature Version 4 to sign requests\.
 For more information about signing a request, see [ Signing AWS Requests with Signature Version 4 ](https://docs.aws.amazon.com/general/latest/gr/Signature Version 4_signing.html)\.

 **Note**
 To retrieve the endpoint, you can invoke the [ GetMessagingSessionEndpoint](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_GetMessagingSessionEndpoint.html) API\.
 You can use the WebSocket client library of your choice to connect to the endpoint\.